dnitsch/dnitsch/README.md

-# Hi there, I'm Dusan 👋
+# Ahoy there, 👋

 Cloud developer enjoying all things Go and streamlining development/deployment/test processes across projects of all types.

-Love developing any tool to make my life easier!
+Love Terraform'ing or developing any tool to make my life easier!

 ### Currently working on